damaratix/sans-holiday-hack-2021/sources/challenge6.md

 ## Level 7 - Get RIP

-We can use the `call` function to skip certain parts of code, and the return address of the memory cell is stored on top of the stack. it can then be used to access certain values that can't normally be reached.
+We can use the `call` function to skip certain parts of code, and the return address of the memory cell is stored on top of the stack.
+It can then be used to access certain values that can't normally be reached.

 This is the solution.
 ```